How easy/hard it is to switch baby from breastmilk to formula

 AD: Check our maternity collection by clicking here.

 Let’s talk about mixed feeding.

-One of the things that annoys me about conventional breastfeeding literature is that it can come across as pretty all or nothing: either you nurse and express breastmilk until kingdom come or you resort to formula.
+One of the things that annoy me about conventional breastfeeding literature is that it can come across as pretty all or nothing: either you nurse and express breastmilk until kingdom come or your resort to formula.

 Especially because I think mixed feeding could be an awesome solution for mothers who are struggling with breastfeeding for some reason or other.

 Not because “every drop counts” but because there is so much more to breastfeeding than just milk and the way I see it mixed feeding can allow mums to relax about nutrition (my baby is fed, hurray!) and enjoy the other benefits of the boob (comfort, bonding and yes, optimal nutrition for the baby).

 But it sure beats a depressed mother who wishes she could nurse her baby but feels that “once formula, always formula”.

 (Speaking of which, one of these days we need to speak about pure comfort feeding, i.e. nursing with no milk supply.
 Who knew this was a thing?!
 Mothers nursing adopted daughters.
 Grandmothers nursing grandchildren.)

 Back to mixed feeding.
 I fed my son formula for about a month, starting around two weeks after he was born.
 Except for the first 48 hours I also gave him breastmilk (straight from the boob and expressed) and eventually weaned him off formula.

 He is now over a year old and still nursing strong.
 I never thought I would give formula to my baby and was woefully unprepared – I had no idea how to mix formula, nor how to wean baby boy off it.